Aflatoxin: In other animals

-In dogs, aflatoxin has potential to lead to liver disease.
-Low levels of aflatoxin exposure require continuous consumption for several weeks to months in order for signs of liver dysfunction to appear.
+In dogs, aflatoxin has the potential to lead to liver disease.
+Low levels of aflatoxin exposure require continuous consumption for several weeks to months for signs of liver dysfunction to appear.
 Some articles have suggested the toxic level in dog food is 100–300 ppb and requires continuous exposure or consumption for a few weeks to months to develop aflatoxicosis.
 No information is available to suggest that recovered dogs will later succumb to an aflatoxin-induced disease.

 Turkeys are extremely susceptible to aflatoxicosis.
 Recent studies have revealed that this is due to the efficient cytochrome P450 mediated metabolism of aflatoxin B1 in the liver of turkeys and deficient glutathione-S-transferase mediated detoxification.

-Some studies on pregnant hamsters showed a significant relationship between exposure of aflatoxin B1 (4 mg/kg, single dose) and the appearance of developmental anomalies in their offspring.
+Some studies on pregnant hamsters showed a significant relationship between exposure to aflatoxin B1 (4 mg/kg, single dose) and the appearance of developmental anomalies in their offspring.

 In 2005, Diamond Pet Foods discovered aflatoxin in a product manufactured at their facility in Gaston, South Carolina.
 In 23 states, Diamond voluntarily recalled 19 products formulated with corn and manufactured in the Gaston facility.
 Testing of more than 2,700 finished product samples conducted by laboratories confirmed that only two date codes of two adult dog formulas had the potential to be toxic.

 In December 2020 and January 2021, Midwestern Pet Foods recalled dog food that contained fatal levels of aflatoxin.
 As many as 70 dogs had died from aflatoxin poisoning by January 12, 2021.

 Detection in humans

-There are two principal techniques that have been used most often to detect levels of aflatoxin in humans.
+Two principal techniques have been used most often to detect levels of aflatoxin in humans.

 The first method is measuring the AFB1-guanine adduct in the urine of subjects.
 The presence of this breakdown product indicates exposure to aflatoxin B1 during the past 24 hours.
 This technique measures only recent exposure, however.
-Due to the half-life of this metabolite, the level of AFB1-guanine measured may vary from day to day, based on diet, it is not ideal for assessing long-term exposure.
+Due to the half-life of this metabolite, the level of AFB1-guanine measured may vary from day to day, based on diet, and it is not ideal for assessing long-term exposure.

 Another technique that has been used is a measurement of the AFB1-albumin adduct level in the blood serum.
 This approach provides a more integrated measure of exposure over several weeks or months.

 List of outbreaks

 International sources of commercial peanut butter, cooking oils (e.g. olive, peanut and sesame oil), and cosmetics have been identified as contaminated with aflatoxin.
 In some instances, liquid chromatography–tandem mass spectrometry (LC–MS/MS), and other analytical methods, revealed a range from 48% to 80% of selected product samples as containing detectable quantities of aflatoxin.
-In many of these contaminated food products, the aflatoxin exceeded the safe limits of the U.S. Food and Drug Administration (FDA), or other regulatory agency.
+In many of these contaminated food products, the aflatoxin exceeded the safe limits of the U.S. Food and Drug Administration (FDA) or other regulatory agencies.